Did You Choose To Be Straight?

 That doesn’t sound like a choice.

 Looking at the data it seems that there is a biological basis for sexual orientation, though any one factor is not necessarily determinative, and culture or social interaction may even play a role.
 More later.

 (This is the first of a 3-part series on sexual orientation.)

-Posted on November 13, 2015, in feminism, LGBT+, psychology, sex and sexuality and tagged did you choose to be straight, feminism, LGBT+, psychology, sex, sexual orientation, sexuality.
+Posted on November 13, 2015, in feminism, LGBTQ+, psychology, sex and sexuality and tagged did you choose to be straight, feminism, LGBTQ+, psychology, sex, sexual orientation, sexuality.
 Bookmark the permalink.
 47 Comments.